 Register your business with your County Tax Collector.
 Obtain the required licenses and permits to operate your business.

 Register with the Department of Revenue (or similar department) in your state.

 Register your business with the Department of State if required to do so.
 This is often necessary for businesses that are corporations or using fictitious names.

 If you’re working with an attorney to set up your business, they will typically complete these steps on your behalf.

 5. Team Up with a Financial Partner.

 Every penny counts when you’re starting and running a business.
 That’s why it is crucial to find a financial partner that does not nickel and dime you in fees when it comes to your business accounts.
-Likewise, you want to build a financial relationship with your institution in case you need additional services, such as business loans, down the road.
+Likewise, you want to build a financial relationship with your institution in case you need additional services, such as small business loans, down the road.

 As your business grows, you want to ensure your financial partner is ready and willing to work with you by providing the tools and resources necessary to scale your company.